keirstead-group/imperial-latex/README.md

 This package contains a series of style and class files for creating LaTeX documents with a consistent look-and-feel for Imperial College.
+The sections below list the high-level files that users can call directly in their LaTeX documents.

 ## Style files